ENLARGING OUR FIELD OF VISION

 Art Curator – Paris, France and Los Angeles

-Looking at Densham’s photos, the eye dances as if its following a symphony – music transformed into shapes.
+Looking at Densham’s works, the eye dances as if it’s following a symphony – music transformed into shapes.
 It moves quickly from here to there, from a shape to a curl, from one color to another.
-Ultimately, confronted with Densham’s work, one would eventually attempt to understand what his images represent.
+Somehow, the artist is doing with photography what Monet and even Bonnard did with painting.
+Like the French Post-Impressionists, he can capture the essence of a fleeting moment, the light and reflections on water, but also the variation of the sky reflected on the water.

-But, as with any important work of art, you don’t really know what you are seeing.
+Conversely, his aesthetic is defined by lightness, playfulness and poetry. ”Ultimately, confronted with Densham’s work, one would eventually attempt to understand what his images represent.
+But, as with any important work of art, you don't really know what you are seeing.
 And it doesn’t matter.
-In fact, it’s precisely what is fascinating about there images, like Densham’s work with Koi, it enlarges our field of vision and attempts to show what has never been seen before.
+In fact, it’s precisely what is fascinating about these photos, Densham’s work enlarges our field of vision, in an attempt to capture what has never been seen before.